-Restricted for construction on Regent Street improvements under the related bond resolution

-Restricted for construction by appropriation

-Total restricted net position
+Restricted for construction improvements under the related bond resolutions \$ 21,028,828 Restricted for construction by appropriation 24,328,949 Total restricted net position \$ 45,357,777

 4. Loans and Other Long-Term Receivables

 The following is a summary of loans and other long-term receivables at June 30.